stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 button and a text field.
 Users can enter their name in the text field and receive a friendly greeting upon clicking the butten.
-At the same time, during text input, the program checks whether the name entered is a palindrome.
+At the same time, during text input, the program checks whether the name entered is a palindrome or not.

 ```idris
 module Doc.Tutorial